CoinPaymentsNet/coinpayments-php/README.md

 * `get_callback_address` | `GetOnlyCallbackAddress()`, `GetCallbackAddressWithIpn()`
 * `convert_limits` | `GetConversionLimits()`

-Note that the `get_callback_address` command and functions above would also need an IPN URL setup in your account or passed with the command should you wish to test your server being notified of payment to the returned address.
-More information is available here in our [documentation for the Instant Payment Notification system](https://www.coinpayments.net/merchant-tools-ipn).
+Note that the `get_callback_address` command and functions above would also need an `IPN URL` setup in your account or passed with the command should you wish to test your server being notified of payment to the returned address.
+More information is available here in our [documentation for the Instant Payment Notification (IPN) system](https://www.coinpayments.net/merchant-tools-ipn).

  The additional variables (those below the API keys) require setting up a second developer CoinPayments.net account to test the following commands, assuming the currency is LTCT.
 Alternatively these commands could also be tested with access other addresses or wallets capable of receiving and sending the currency you are testing with, as long as that currency is supported by the CoinPayments.net platform.
 See [supported coins here](https://www.coinpayments.net/supported-coins).
  * `create_transaction` | `CreateSimpleTransaction()`, `CreateSimpleTransactionWithConversion()`, `CreateComplexTransaction()`, `CreateCustomTransaction()`
  * `create_transfer` | `CreateMerchantTransfer()`
  * `get_withdrawal_history` | `GetWithdrawalHistory()`
  * `get_withdrawal_info` | `GetWithdrawalInformation()`
- * `create_withdrawal` & `create_mass_withdrawal` | `CreateWithdrawal()` & `CreateMassWithdrawal()` * using address only, not $PayByName, see below.
+ * `create_withdrawal` & `create_mass_withdrawal` | `CreateWithdrawal()` & `CreateMassWithdrawal()` * using address only, not `$PayByName`, see below.

- Currently our API does not allow for testing of the coin conversion or $PayByName commands without access to production assets, so the following commands do require production environment data on the platform to be available.
-For example unclaimed and claimed $PayByName tags or currency in two convertible coins.
+ Currently our API does not allow for testing of the coin conversion or `$PayByName` commands without access to production assets, so the following commands do require production environment data on the platform to be available.
+For example, unclaimed and claimed `$PayByName` tags or currency in two convertible coins.
 These tests have been run by our development team with the production environment data (assets) to include these commands in code testing coverage.
 It is still recommended these commands be tested with the production environment before being published as part of any integration.
-This would require small amounts of mainnet coins for converting and the purchase of at least one $PayByName tag to claim, send funds to and retrieve information on (for the testing of all possible commands).
+This would require small amounts of mainnet coins for converting and the purchase of at least one `$PayByName` tag to claim, send funds to and retrieve information on (for the testing of all possible commands).
  * `convert` | `ConvertCoins()`
  * `get_conversion_info` | `GetConversionInformation()`
  * `get_pbn_info` | `GetProfileInformation()`